Return to top

 Make The Chocolate Glaze

-If glazing the donuts, prepare the glaze when the donuts are completely cooled by sifting the powdered sugar and cocoa powder into a mixing bowl.
-Slowly stir in the almond milk, small amounts at a time, until desired consistency has been achieved.
+If I am glazing the donuts, I prepare the glaze once the donuts are completely cooled by sifting the powdered sugar and cocoa powder into a mixing bowl.
+I slowly stir in the almond milk, adding small amounts at a time, until I reach the desired consistency.

 Ingredients for chocolate glaze being stirred together in a mixing bowl.